cloudmelon/oss-cicd-devops/README.md

 Please go to my blog cloud-melon.com to get more details about how to implement this solution and more about Microsoft Azure :

 https://cloud-melon.com/2019/07/08/end-to-end-ci-cd-automation-using-azure-devops-unified-yaml-defined-pipelines/

+Feel free to reach out to my twitter @MelonyQ for more details.